attila-lendvai/maru/README.md

 #### Other instances

-There are other copies/versions of Maru online.
+There are some other copies/versions of Maru.
 Here are the ones that I know about and contain interesting code:

 - [github.com/melvinzhang/maru](https://github.com/melvinzhang/maru)